nitrite/nitrite-doc/java-sdk/collection/write.md

 ### Updating Using a Filter

-You can update a document using a filter.
+You can update multiple documents using a filter.
 It takes a `Filter` object as the first input parameter.
 It takes a `Document` object as the second input parameter.
 It returns a `WriteResult` object.
 The document must not be `null` or empty.

 If the filter result matches multiple documents, then all the documents will be updated.